Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 In other cases, a reviewer may approve your PR during their initial review while also making comments or suggestions.
 This usually indicates that the reviewer felt their comments were sufficiently minor or inessential that you may address them at your discretion before merging.

+Once approved, it is a good practice to merge your PR as soon as you can. **As its author, it is your role and responsibility to merge your PR.** Reviewers should never merge PRs themselves, unless you have explicitly asked them to do so.

 ### What if I have an approving review but other reviewers haven't finished reviewing yet?

 In general, once your PR has one approving review, you may choose to merge your PR without waiting for additional reviews.
 This is, however, context-dependent.
 For example, you may want to wait longer for a review from someone who has domain expertise that is particularly relevant to your PR.
 Or, if your PR is large and complex, it is usually prudent to wait for at least two reviews before merging, rather than relying on just one reviewer to catch all potential issues.